ariedallas/heirloom/README.md

 # Heirloom

 ---
-Heirloom is a "pomodoro-style" timer that uses set intervals for focusing and taking a rest.
+Heirloom is a "pomodoro-style" timer that uses intervals for focusing and taking a rest.
 <br />